 5 Scientific Reasons Breath Holding Enhances Performance and Builds Resilience

-Breath holding — also known as voluntary apnoea, the practice of intentionally holding the breath after inhalation or exhalation — is gaining attention well beyond the freediving world.
+Breath holding, also known as voluntary apnoea, the practice of intentionally holding the breath after inhalation or exhalation, is gaining attention well beyond the freediving world.
 Emerging research and applied training demonstrate that strategic breath-hold practices can significantly enhance sports performance and foster greater physical and mental resilience.

 After guiding thousands of people through breathing workshops and trainings, and working with On's top sponsored global athletes, we have witnessed the profound impact of this practice firsthand.
 Breath holding is not only a powerful tool for building physical resilience and improving performance, but also a possible pathway to deeper self-awareness.
 It enhances the communication between mind and body, helping individuals shift out of overthinking and reconnect with their inner state.

 The practice of breath holding offers a range of potential benefits, including improved physiological function, enhanced stress adaptation, and greater overall resilience across a wide range of individuals, including both professional and recreational athletes.
+And it's accessible to anyone — yet few practices offer so much in return.

 It is important to note that there are various breath-holding techniques, and selecting the appropriate method depends on factors such as the desired outcome, individual health status, and CO₂ tolerance.
 As a general recommendation for initial practice, we advise starting with breath-holding techniques that do not involve controlled hyperventilation.
 It is important to build the practice gradually, allowing the body and nervous system to adapt safely over time.